lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

-    In these short tutorials, several trajectories are imported into Python using MDAnalysis and different information are extracted.
-All the trajectories required for these tutorials are provided below, and were generated from one of the LAMMPS tutorial.
+    In these short tutorials, several trajectories are imported into Python using MDAnalysis and different information is extracted.
+All the trajectories required for these tutorials are provided below and were generated from one of the LAMMPS tutorials.

 .. include:: ../../non-tutorials/needhelp.rst